Note: DKIM is not applicable if you have a custom mailbox.

 - Add the values copied from your helpdesk into the new CNAME record.

-- The above steps have to be repeated individually for each domain in case of multiple domains.
-For eg., email@example.com and firstname.lastname@example.org will require only a single setup but email@example.com and firstname.lastname@example.org will require a repeat of the setup individually for both emails.
+- The above steps have to be repeated individually for each domain in the case of multiple domains.
+For eg: email@example.com and firstname.lastname@example.org will require only a single setup but email@example.com and firstname.lastname@example.org will require a repeat of the setup individually for both emails.

 - Once you have completed the setup, you need to verify it in Freshdesk.
-In your helpdesk, click on Verify at the top right corner under DKIM Settings to make sure that the DNS settings were published right.
+Under Admin → Email → Advanced Settings → Configure DKIM, expand the domain settings, and click on Verify to make sure that the DNS settings are published correctly.

 After verification (In Freshdesk):

-Once DKIM is verified for a particular domain, a tick/cross against the DNS settings inside your helpdesk will indicate the status.
+- Once DKIM is verified for a particular domain, a tick/cross against the DNS settings will indicate the status.

 - An email is sent to the account admin when the verification is complete in the backend.
 One email is sent for each domain name you have configured.